-Recipe notes:Cauliflower rice: If you’re not concerned about carbs, you can use white or brown minute rice in lieu of cauliflower rice!
+Recipe notes:Cauliflower rice: If you're not concerned about carbs, you can use white or brown instant rice in lieu of cauliflower rice!
 No need to pre-cook, just add to the mixture and the moisture from the other ingredients will cook the instant rice.
 Or you can use regular, cooked white or brown rice.
 Shredded chicken: Buy pre-shredded chicken at the grocery store or make your own.
 I’ve started making shredded chicken in bulk on the weekend and freezing it in 2 cup portions to use in weeknight cooking.
-Black beans: For an lower-carb meal, you can halve your black beans, or cut them from the recipe entirely and perhaps substitute some additional cauliflower rice.
+Black beans: For even less carbs, you can halve your black beans or cut them entirely and add extra cauli rice.
 Black beans are delicious, but your stuffed peppers will still taste amazing without them!
 You can also sub black soy beans which taste similar and are VERY low carb.
 Taco seasoning: You can buy taco-seasoning mix at the store, but if gluten is an issue for you, make sure you find a brand that is specified as gluten-free (many are not).
 To avoid additives and gluten, you can also make your own taco seasoning at home: it’s super easy!
-I think homemade taco seasoning offers better flavor!

-- While peppers simmer, place a large, deep sauté pan on the stove top.
+- Place a large skillet on the stovetop.
 Add olive oil and turn heat to medium, *I recommend using a large 3-5 quart sauté pan.
-All other ingredients will be added to this pan so you will need adequate space.
-You can also use another large pot in lieu of a skillet.1 tablespoon extra virgin olive oil
+All ingredients will be added to this pan so you'll need adequate space.
+You can also use a large pot in lieu of a skillet.1 tablespoon extra virgin olive oil

-- Dice onion and add it to your pan.
-Sauté onion for 3-5 minutes.
-Once onion is starting to become translucent, add cauliflower rice, shredded chicken, diced tomatoes, black beans, juice from ½ of your lime and taco seasoning.
+- Dice onion and add it to your skillet, sauté for 3-5 minutes.
+Once onion becomes soft/translucent, add cauliflower rice, shredded chicken, diced tomatoes (with juices), black beans, juice from ½ of your lime and taco seasoning.
 Allow everything to simmer together for around 5 minutes.1 medium yellow onion, 1 cup cauliflower rice, 4 cups pre-shredded chicken, 1 can diced tomatoes, 1 can black beans, 1 small lime, ¼ cup gluten free taco seasoning

-- Allow peppers to cool for 5-10 minutes, add toppings and serve with chips and guacamole on the side (if desired)!
+- Allow peppers to cool for 5-10 minutes, add toppings and serve with chips and guacamole on the side if desired.
+Enjoy!